makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

   AnchorToDatetimezone
 ```

-* Since the previous function provided an actual anchor date/timezone that can be used to define if an offset is applicable to a date/time value, we then construct a function that checks for if and when offset should be applied by using the output of the previous function, then actually apply that offset.
+* Since the previous function provided an actual anchor date/time zone that can be used to define if an offset is applicable to a date/time value, we then construct a function that checks for if and when offset should be applied by using the output of the previous function, then actually apply that offset.

 ```
 let